coreygirard/less/roadmap.md

   - Eyecandy
   - Another Markdown file that includes related code for chart, linked to from each Gallery image

+**Saving images**
+  - Support different formats
+  - Same appearance printing to screen or saving to file
+  - Can specify only width or height, and aspect ratio will be preserved, or specify both
+  - Maybe can set chart size in pixels at init?

+**New Charts**
+  - Vertical+horizontal bar
+  - Vertical+horizontal stacked bar
+  - Waterfall
+  - Square area
+  - Slopegraph
+  - Heatmap?
+  - Table?
+  - Sparklines
+  - Histograms
+  - Maybe rectangle chart instead of pie chart.
+No spines, just names and percentages.
+Stacked vertically, to allow easier labeling

 **Theme system**
 - Load themes by name
 - Save themes by name
 - Modify current theme
+- Export theme to JSON
+- Import theme from JSON (optional arg to set theme name)
 - Transform function call kwargs

 **Color system**